fmay/cc-js-intro-2-conditional/.guides/sections.md

 ```

 ##The '++' and '--' operators
 Finally, here is another useful pair of operators.
-These increment or decrement the value of `x` *after* the statement where `x` appears is executed.
+These increment or decrement the value of `x` *after* the statement where `x` appears and is executed.

 ```
 x++;		// x=x+1
 x--;		// x=x-1
 ```

-There is also a subtle variation on these, whereby the increment or decrement is done *before* the statement where `x` is found is executed.
+There is also a subtle variation on these, whereby the increment or decrement is done *before* the statement where `x` is found and is executed.
 Don't worry too much about the difference until you see this in action in the 'Loops' module.

 ```
 ++x;		// x=x+1